Sweet, spicy or smoky – Barbeque sauce can spark controversy around the country.

-Chick-fil-A’s new Smokehouse BBQ Bacon Sandwich pays homage to the long-standing traditions of BBQ greatness and embraces the flavors of summertime.
-And the best part – there’s no grill required to satisfy your BBQ craving.
+Chick-fil-A’s Smokehouse BBQ Bacon Sandwich (available as a limited-time menu offering in the summer of 2017 and 2019) pays homage to the long-standing traditions of barbeque greatness and embraces the flavors of summertime.
+And the best part – there’s no grill required to satisfy your barbeque craving.

 Featuring Chick-fil-A’s signature grilled chicken along with new ingredients, including bacon coated in a brown sugar pepper blend, the sandwich is served on a new Hawaiian-style bun with Colby-Jack cheese, green leaf lettuce and a zesty Smokehouse BBQ Sauce crafted from smoky honey barbeque with a kick of black pepper.
 (But no need to worry – our classic Barbecue Sauce isn’t going anywhere!)
 This seasonal sandwich, with its recipe crafted in partnership with Atlanta chef and restaurateur Ford Fry, is a first of its kind on the Chick-fil-A menu.

-Our new sandwich is an easy way to get your BBQ on-the-go this summer season, but tell us this: When grilling at home, what do you slather?
+Our new sandwich is an easy way to get your barbeque on-the-go this summer season, but tell us this: When grilling at home, what do you slather?

 Vote For Your Favorite Sauce

 Alabama White: Mayonnaise-based.
 Zesty Pepper: Drizzle or dip, just serve it thick.

 Kansas City Sweet: Heavy tomato-based.
 Sticky and sweet: Slathered on to finish with perfection.

 North Carolina Vinegar: Vinegar-based.
 Tart and spicy: soak it in and sop it up.

 South Carolina Gold: Mustard-based.
 Rich and tangy: Serve it up bold and gold.